Student Learning Outcomes for English Majors in the Bachelor of Arts Program at Kansas State University

 - Draw on relevant cultural and historical information to analyze and interpret a literary text.

-- Demonstrate familiarity with British/American literary traditions, including prominent authors, genres, literary movements, and styles, as well as the historical and cultural contexts important to those traditions.
+- Demonstrate familiarity with literary traditions pre- and post-1800, including prominent authors, genres, literary movements, and styles.

 - Research and write focused, convincing analytical essays in clear, grammatical prose.